comet-lab/fem-heat-simulator/README.md

 For modeling details, see the reference below [1].

 The main FEM modeling is performed in C++ using the Eigen Library.
 The file 'main.cpp' provides an example of how to initialize and run an FEM_Simulation object, which is defined in 'FEM_Simulation.h'.
+If you would like to run the simulations on a GPU, use the GPUTimeIntegration class.
 Additionally, the simulation can be called and run from MATLAB using the MEX file executable that gets generated

 ## Dependencies

-The Eigen3 library must be installed.
+Eigen3 Version 3.4 must be installed.

+### For GPU Acceleration

+CudaToolkit Version 12.8 must be installed

+AMGX must be installed.

 ## Building the project